#teamjoe Athlete Joanna Lohman

 I have loved football since the age of six.
 I played on an all-boys team coached by my best friend’s mother.
 It started as a way for me to release my unrelenting energy and spend time with my friends.
 It grew into my vocation - my life calling.

 I work in Sports Diplomacy where I travel overseas as an envoy for the Department of State.
-That is the main reason I am in Africa.
+That is why I was recently in Africa.
 Check out this link for all the details of the programs I ran in Gaborone and Maun: http://washingtonspirit.com/pro/update-on-joanna-lohmans-african-adventure/

 This has been my favorite volunteer job because I possess the overall desire to give back through the sport.
 I have been so lucky to do what I love for as long as I have.
 I know how the game has the power to change the world.
 It has changed my life.
 I want to be a part of the growth of the game especially to those who do not have the same opportunities I do as a American female athlete.
 Soccer can be used to empower young women around the world and when you empower a young women, you empower an entire community.